Protecting Critical Undersea Infrastructure

 “To keep Canadians safe and be ready to respond when needed, the Government will launch an open and transparent process to review existing defence capabilities, and will invest in building a leaner, more agile, better-equipped military.”

-In a FrontLine Defence article entitled “Reset required?
-Canada’s Maritime Strategy” (2015 issue 5), I discussed the need for a clear policy foundation for a maritime strategy for that would provide a guidepost to respond to new and emerging maritime threats.
+In an earlier FrontLine article, entitled “Reset required?
+Canada’s Maritime Strategy” (2015 issue 5), I discussed the need for a clear policy foundation for a maritime strategy for Canada; one that would provide a guidepost for the Royal Canadian Navy to respond to new and emerging maritime threats.

 As widely reported in the press last Fall, a Russia’s new naval “deepwater research” vessel Yantar was observed loitering in Canadian and American east coast waters.
 The Pentagon was concerned that Yantar was searching for vulnerabilities in undersea communications systems and sensors).
 Such information would be extremely valuable in hybrid warfare.
 The physical infrastructure, the fiber-optic cables of the internet, are at risk, and there is no limit to the kinds of damage that could domino from such a disruption.